-Vegetation can also influence collision risk.
-The greater the amount and the closer the proximity of greenery surrounding a building can increase collisions (Cusa et al., 2015).
+The amount and proximity of vegetation to buildings can also influence collision risk (Cusa et al., 2015).
 Forests, trees, and open woodlands are vital bird habitats, and the closer they are to buildings the more birds will be drawn to the area in search of shelter and resources.
 Further, the type and height of vegetation may play a role.
 For example, taller vegetation can increase collision frequency by 3.6 times compared to dwellings with shorter or no surrounding greenery (Kummer et al., 2016).
+One study found that tall reflected vegetation primarily increased collisions during the fall migratory period (Zulian et al., 2023).
 This may be partially due to the vegetation obstructing the bird's view of oncoming buildings or that they perceive reflections of greenery as an extension of their environment (Klem et al., 2009; Martin, 2011).
 Similarly, indoor vegetation visible from the exterior of the window also heightens collision risk (Gelb & Delacretaz, 2009).